Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 As discussed in these sections of `Myriad <http://myriad.esperide.org/myriad.html#otp>`_, `WOOPER <http://wooper.esperide.org/index.html#otp>`_, `Traces <http://traces.esperide.org/index.html#otp>`_ and `US-Common <http://us-common.esperide.org/index.html#otp>`_, the Universal Webserver *OTP application* is generated out of the build tree, ready to result directly in an *(OTP) release*.
 For that we rely on `rebar3 <https://www.rebar3.org/>`_, `relx <https://github.com/erlware/relx>`_ and (possibly) `hex <https://hex.pm/>`_.

-Then we benefit from a standalone, complete Universal Webserver able to host as many virtual hosts on any number of domains as needed.
+Then we benefit from a standalone, complete Universal Webserver able to host as many virtual hosts on as many number of domains as needed.

-As for Myriad, WOOPER, Traces and US-Common, most versions of the Universal Webserver will be also published as `Hex packages <https://hex.pm/packages/us_web>`_.
+As for Myriad, WOOPER, Traces, LEEC and US-Common, most versions of the Universal Webserver will be also published as `Hex packages <https://hex.pm/packages/us_web>`_.

 For more details, one may have a look at `rebar.config.template <https://github.com/Olivier-Boudeville/us-web/blob/master/conf/rebar.config.template>`_, the general rebar configuration file used when generating the Universal Webserver OTP application and release (implying the automatic management of all its dependencies).